MicroStrategy/hyper-sdk/config/README.md

 `AuthenticationError` will be thrown when there is an error either authenticating user with login API or using start API.

-`ServerUnreachableError` will be thrown if it times out when connecting with the MicroStrategy Library server.
+`ServerUnreachableError` will be thrown if it times out when connecting with the Strategy Library server.

-`SessionError` will be thrown after user logins successfully, and sending rest api calls to the MicroStrategyLibrary server causes an error.
+`SessionError` will be thrown after user logins successfully, and sending rest api calls to the StrategyLibrary server causes an error.

 `CardError` will be thrown when there is error either downloading the card data, getting the card html content, or having the quota exceeded to store card data.